Ainy07/Django-Sign-Up-and-login-with-confirmation-Email/README.md

 Run the following command to create a virtual environment named env (you can replace env with any name you prefer):

-bash
+bash--
-Copy code
+Copy code--
 python -m venv env
 Activate the virtual environment.
 On Windows, run:

-bash
+bash--
-Copy code
+Copy code--
 env\Scripts\activate
 On macOS and Linux, run:

-bash
+bash--
-Copy code
+Copy code--
 source env/bin/activate
 Your virtual environment is now activated.
 You should see (env) in your command prompt.

 To install django-crispy-forms in your Django project, you can use pip.
 First, make sure your virtual environment is activated.
 Then, run the following command:

-bash
+bash--
-Copy code
+Copy code--
 pip install django-crispy-forms

 Once the installation is complete, add 'crispy_forms' to the INSTALLED_APPS in your Django settings file (settings.py):

-python
+python--
-Copy code
+Copy code--
 INSTALLED_APPS = [
     ...
     'crispy_forms',
     ...
 ]

 Next, add the following line to specify the template pack you want to use (e.g., bootstrap4, bootstrap3, uni-form, etc.).
 Add this line after the INSTALLED_APPS in your settings file:

-python
+python--
-Copy code
+Copy code--
 CRISPY_TEMPLATE_PACK = 'bootstrap4'

 Finally, to use crispy forms in your templates, load the crispy forms template tag at the top of your template file:

-html
+html--
-Copy code
+Copy code--
 {% load crispy_forms_tags %}

 You can then use crispy forms in your Django templates to render your forms with the specified template pack.